7db9a/personal_archfi/README.md

+I forked this repo and made personalized modifications.
+Don't use this repo.
+Use MatMoul's.

 # archfi

 Just a simple bash script wizard to install Arch Linux after you have booted on the official Arch Linux install media.